Top Gun: Maverick: Accolades

 At the 95th Academy Awards, Top Gun: Maverick received nominations for Best Picture, Best Adapted Screenplay, Best Original Song, Best Film Editing, and Best Visual Effects; and won Best Sound.
 The film's other nominations include four British Academy Film Awards, six Critics' Choice Movie Awards (winning one), and two Golden Globe Awards.
-It received two National Board of Review Awards and was named one of the ten best films of 2022 by the American Film Institute.
+It received two National Board of Review Awards and was named one of the top-ten films of 2022 by the American Film Institute.